miladpour/paper-cusum-detection/README.md

 # paper-cusum-detection

 This repository contains Julia code for the paper on **CUSUM-based outage detection in power systems**.
-The code allows replicating the results, including critical region extraction, demand trajectory simulations, and detection performance metrics.
+The code allows replicating the results, including critical region extraction, CuSum statistic construction, and detection performance metrics.

 ## Requirements